-A: Capital credits are generally paid in December to members who have a capital credit balance.
-The amount paid is determined by a number of factors, including federal guidelines, financial ratios, system goals and objectives, interest rates and co-op by-laws.
+A: Capital credits are generally paid in December.
+The amount paid is determined by several factors: federal guidelines, financial ratios, system goals and objectives, interest rates and our co-op by-laws.

-A: We have recently changed the process.
-Instead of mailing checks to active members, you will now see these appear in the form of a credit on your bill in the month of December.
+A: Capital credits appear in the form of a credit on your bill, typically in the month of December.

 Inactive members will have checks mailed out mid-December.
-With the holiday season, delays in the mail process are inevitable.
-In the past, it has taken up to 30 days for a capital credit check to be delivered.
+With holiday postal delays, it can take up to 30 days for a capital credit check to be delivered.
 Therefore, lost checks will only be re-issued after February 1.
 This will give adequate time to stop payment on the original check and reissue a replacement check.

 Q: Is there any reason an active member wouldn’t receive a bill credit?

 A: Yes.
-This new process will get capital credit payments into the hands of newer members sooner.
-However, capital credits are assigned from the previous years, and not the current year.
+Credits are assigned from previous years.
+Not the current year.
 So, at retirement, a member would have had to be active the prior year to be included in the capital credit return process.